 - In-classroom assistance;

 - In-school resource withdrawal;

-- Support from the Special Education Teacher on Special Assignment and/or Speech-Language Pathology Services.
+- Support for programming to school staff from the Special Education TOSA and/or Speech-Language Pathology Services.

-The Special Education Teacher on Special Assignment (TOSA), using a multi-disciplinary approach, acts as a resource to the school-based PDT.
+The Special Education TOSA, using a multi-disciplinary approach, acts as a resource to the school-based PDT.
 The Special Education TOSA is accessed through the Learning Coordinator-Special Education, and is available students in need who have been diagnosed as having a Developmental Disability.
-The TOSA also provides occasional and/or ongoing school-based in-service.
+The TOSA also provides occasional and/or ongoing school-based inservice.